Conformis, Inc. Appoints Michael Fillion as Chief Operating Officer

-BILLERICA, Mass., April 01, 2022 (GLOBE NEWSWIRE) -- Conformis, Inc. (CFMS, Financial), announced today that Michael Fillion has joined the Company as its Chief Operating Officer.
+BILLERICA, Mass., April 01, 2022 (GLOBE NEWSWIRE) -- Conformis, Inc. (NASDAQ:CFMS), announced today that Michael Fillion has joined the Company as its Chief Operating Officer.

 “We are pleased to announce the addition of Michael Fillion as Chief Operating Officer.
 Mike brings to this role 30 years of experience in manufacturing and operations with a strong focus in precision metal products, medical devices, continuous improvement, and strategic business planning,” said Mark Augusti, President and Chief Executive officer.
 “I look forward to the contributions he will make as a member of the Conformis team.”